Delta Air Lines, Inc. (DAL) Stock Price & Analysis

 Structure Analysis

-DAL Short positioning looks normal.
-Current days to cover is 1.9 trading days, meaning short positions could unwind at a normal pace.
-Short covering is likely to have a normal impact on price moves.
-No meaningful structural fragility is currently detected (Fragility Score 19/100, DTC percentile 55%) with short positioning continuing to expand and liquidity softening modestly (volume -9%).
+DAL Short positioning is starting to look crowded.
+Current days to cover is 4.2 trading days, meaning short positions would unwind more slowly than usual.
+Short covering could add extra momentum to price moves.
+No meaningful structural fragility is currently detected (Fragility Score 13/100, DTC percentile 96%) with short positioning continuing to expand and liquidity contracting meaningfully (volume -26%).
+Positioning is historically elevated, although price and liquidity conditions do not yet confirm structural fragility.
+Short positioning is at extreme historical levels.

 Risk Summary